-- 1. After the information industry department assessment has completed, SHECA must inspect deficiencies and shortcomings based on the results of the assessment.
+- 1. After the Ministry of Industry and Information Technology assessment has completed, SHECA must inspect deficiencies and shortcomings based on the results of the assessment.
 According to the requirements of its proposed rectification, SHECA submits modification and prevention measures and corrective plans, and accept its review of the corrective plan as well as reassess the situation. - 2.
 After SHECA completes the internal assessment, the evaluators need to list the detailed list of all the problem projects.
 The evaluators and the object evaluated should discuss the issue and the written results should be noticed to SHECA Safety Certification Commission and the person evaluated for further processing.